-Located in Polk County, referred to as “City of Oaks and Azaleas,” Bartow Florida is unheard of by most.
-Like many small towns, the first appearance is the same as any: the classical main street, a four-way stop, the local courthouse and the silence of empty storefronts.
+Located in Polk County, referred to as the “City of Oaks and Azaleas,” Bartow, Florida, is unheard of by most.
+Like many small towns, the first appearance is the same: the classical main street, a four-way stop, the local courthouse, and the silence of empty storefronts.

 As you arrive on a Saturday, finding parking on Main Street, Bartow is simple.
 There is no shortage of free parking spots right on the main street.
 Another indication that this town is not yet booming.
-Above all, this is changing in Bartow, Florida, because of a successful revitalization that is happening.
+Above all, this is changing in Bartow, Florida, because of successful revitalization.

 Sixty-three miles east of Tampa and fifty miles southwest of the Orlando area.
-A part of Polk County, the town of Bartow was founded in 1851.
-Originally called Fort Blount it was re-renamed to honor Francis S. Bartow, a commander from the American Civil War.
+A part of Polk County, the town of Bartow, was founded in 1851.
+Initially, Called Fort Blount was re-renamed to honor Francis S. Bartow, a commander from the American Civil War.

-The current population is 18,705, and Bartow Florida is considered one of the best places to live in Florida.
+The current population is 18,705, and Bartow, Florida, is considered one of the best places to live in Florida.
 Mining and agriculture used to dominate the economy.
 The largest employer is Mosaic, which employs over 3,000 people in the area.
 Mosaic is a phosphate mining company.
-Moreover, mining lives on; other job sources are county and state government positions, schools, sheriff’s department, tax collectors, etc.
+Moreover, mining lives on; other job sources are county and state government positions, schools, sheriffs, tax collectors, etc.

 Shopping in Bartow Florida